-Unlocking the premium version of the mobile apps costs $7.99 for 6 months or $11.99 for a year.
-That's one-third the price of LastPass' individual premium subscription plan, and the cheapest paid subscription we've encountered — RoboForm undercuts it by a few cents.
+Unlocking the premium version of the mobile apps recently doubled and now costs $15.99 for 6 months or $23.99 for a year.
+That's still far less that the cost of LastPass' individual premium subscription plan, but it's no longer the cheapest paid subscription we've encountered — RoboForm undercuts it by a few cents.

 The full service in the mobile apps allows unlimited passwords, account backup, a password generator, a password audit, autofill and online syncing through your choice of third-party cloud service.